 It is very important that anyone submitting code change proposals understand which code development committee is responsible for the section of the code that is the subject of the code change proposal.
-For further information on the code development committee responsibilities, please visit the ICC web site at www.iccsafe.org/scoping.
+For further information, please visit the ICC website at www.iccsafe.org/scoping.